kura52/sushi-browser/README.md

 It is possible to set up the validity or invalidity in all page, each tab and each domain from Main menu.

 #### 2. Tor Tab
-This will be a tab where it uses anonymous networking system “Tor”.
+This will be a tab where it uses anonymous networking system "Tor".
 It makes network with high anonymity possible.

 #### 3. VPN (Windows only)
 It does VPN search with MS-SSTP VPN by using VPN Gate service.